mathesar-foundation/mathesar/docs/docs/installation/ubuntu-manual.md

 ```
 The permissions for the file must be 0644 so run this when you are done: `chmod 0644 /lib/systemd/system/gunicorn.socket`

 Next we will create the Gunicorn environment file for the service.
 You must create the file here: `/etc/gunicorn-env` and copy the following code into it.
-Pay attention as you have to edit the code according to your FQDN / URL.
 ```sh
 {% for k,v in django_settings.items() %}
 {{ k }}={{ v }}